matheusportela/matheusportela.github.io/experience/index.md

 ## Didactic Assembler
 As a student in Systems Software course, we had the task of writing our own assembler, which would translate a source file written in didactic assembly language to binary output, the last should run in our own simulator.
 [Here](http://github.com/matheusportela/sb-assembler) is the GitHub repository containing the whole code, written in pure **C** language.

-## Caesar Cipher
+## Cryptography
-I implemented the Caesar cipher cryptography algorithm in C and also provided a Python extension for it as the first step in my studies in cryptography.
-[Here](https://github.com/matheusportela/caesar-cipher) is the GitHub repository containing the code and documentation.
+I started studying cryptography in 2016 with a hands-on approach by implementing some of the most common cryptographic algorithms.
+So far, I implemented the Vigenère cipher cryptography algorithm in C with a Python extension (check out my GitHub repo [here](https://github.com/matheusportela/vigenere-cipher)) as well as the Caesar cipher (GitHub repo [here](https://github.com/matheusportela/caesar-cipher)).

 ## Simpletable
 simpletable is a lightweight **Python** module for generating simple HTML tables without requiring the installation of any third-party libraries.
 Checkout the code in [this GitHub repository](https://github.com/matheusportela/simpletable).